tencentyun/intlcloud-documents/product_new/数据库产品中心/云存储Redis/产品简介/产品系列/Redis标准版_intl_en.md

-Redis Standard Edition refers to edition that supports zero or more replicas (a replica refers to a node that is not a master node) and is the most common Redis edition.
-It is compatible with protocols and commands of Redis v2.8, Redis v4.0 and features data persistence and backup, making it suitable for scenarios where high data reliability and availability are required.
+Redis Standard Edition refers to edition that supports zero or more replicas (a replica refers to a node that is not a master node), which is the most common Redis edition.
+It is compatible with protocols and commands of Redis v2.8 and v4.0 and features data persistence and backup, making it suitable for scenarios where high data reliability and availability are required.
 A master node provides daily service access, while a slave node ensures high availability (HA).
 In case that the master node fails, the system will automatically switch to the slave node to guarantee business continuity.

 Redis Standard Edition (1 replica):
 ![](https://main.qcloudimg.com/raw/1a6f6a699f6b3aefcec20f21b61c72b0.png)

-## Replica Descriptions
+## Replica Description
 Redis Standard Edition supports 0-5 replicas to meet the different requirements for availability and performance of your business in different scenarios.
-All replicas of the Standard Edition play a role in supporting system’s high availability, so the more replicas, the higher the availability.
+All replicas of the Standard Edition play a role in supporting high system availability, so the more replicas, the higher the availability.
 If the number of replicas is greater than 1, read-write separation can be enabled to extend the read performance through replica nodes.

-**Definitions**:
+**Definition**:
 - Master node: A Redis node that provides read and write capabilities.
 - Replica node: A Redis node that provides high availability or read-only capability.
 A master node cannot be a replica node.